albertoZurini/matlab-docker/README.md

    During MATLAB installation:

+   - Run `xhost +` to allow GUI applications to be forwarded from the container to the host.
    - Set the installation path to `/ciao/matlab_install` (or any preferred directory).
    - Specify the binary path as `/ciao/matlab_bin`.